gcunhase/PaperNotes/notes/attention.md

-## My Notes on Attention and Self-Attentino in NLP
+## My Notes on Attention and Self-Attention in NLP

 TLDR; My notes on Attention and Self-Attention in NLP.